 As a greater number of UK nationals are considering the option to move abroad to countries such as Spain, it proves wise to take a look at some of the social security benefits they can expect to receive.
 For the sake of clarity, we will split this article up into two sections; the first regarding what domestic UK benefits can be claimed, and the second section covering what Spanish benefits are available for those who choose to live in Spain permanently.

 What Social Security Benefits am I Entitled to When Living in Spain?

-As it may take some time to attain Spanish residency, the first main question is, what UK benefits entitlement can you expect when living in Spain?
+As it may take some time to obtain Spanish residency, the first main question is, what UK benefits entitlement can you expect when living in Spain?

 Can I Receive a UK Pension in Spain?